A VRT documentary wasbroadcast in 1999 on the occasion of the engagement of Crown Prince Philippe & Mathilde d'Udekem d'Acoz.

 Anne's sister, Roza Komorowska talks about their Polish roots.

 "We're more than Polish by birth, both Anne and I have never changed nationality.
 We come from a princely family, the title goes back to 1446.
 Our mother was a princess.
-After the installment of communism it no longer meant anything, on the contrary, it was a heavy burden to carry.
+At the start of the communist regime it no longer meant anything, on the contrary, it was a heavy burden to carry.
 Before communism it meant the family had very large properties.
 My mother's property was confiscated by the Germans in 1939 because it was too close to Auschwitz.
 They were expulsed so no-one would be able to see what was going on there."

 Our father's property was taken by the Bolsheviks in 1945.